Ruta graveolens · notes from a language experiment · cultivated since 2025

 let B = Option(i32);

-let y: B = x; // OK: A and B are structurally equal
+let y: B = x; // OK: A and B select the same producer and specialization

 }